North Richmond, New South Wales: History

 The traditional land owners of the town and surrounding district are the Darug people.
 In the early years of European Settlement, the area was known as Enfield.
 The name was changed at a later date during the 19th century to avoid confusion with Enfield in Sydney's west.
 While located to the west of the town of Richmond, it is thought to have been named North Richmond because it was north of Richmond Hill.
 This hill was named by Governor Philip when travelling up the Hawkesbury River in 1789.

 In 1833 the "Woolpack Inn" was opened on higher ground near the river crossing, by John Town, a prominent local landowner.
 In 1874 the name changed to the "Travellers' Rest".
 In 1933 a more modern hotel was built next to the old inn and in 1940 was renamed the "North Richmond Hotel".

 In the 1860s a wooden bridge was built across the Hawkesbury River to provide an easier crossing than the ferry or punt which had been used.
 In 1905 it was replaced by a higher-level bridge which was the largest reinforced concrete bridge to be constructed.
 It remained so for 20 years.
 In 1926 a railway branch line between Richmond and Kurrajong was opened.
 The railway bridge was built right next to the concrete bridge.
 The line curved to the right at the western end of the bridge before curving back around to cross Bells Line of Road at an angle near the intersection with Grose Vale Road.
 North Richmond had a railway station.
 When the line closed in 1952, the railway bridge became part of the roadway.

-Beside a hotel and school, North Richmond also had a police station and lockup and a Wesleyan (Methodist) Chapel.
+In addition to a hotel and public school, North Richmond also has a police station and a Wesleyan (Methodist) Chapel.